fge/uri-template/README.md

 This is a 100% Java implementation of IETF's [RFC 6570](http://tools.ietf.org/html/rfc6570) (URI templates).

-URI templates are very powerful and unfortunately seldomly known (for now, that is).
-They allow you to operate substitutions anywhere in a URI, without having to encode your values first.
+URI templates allow you to operate substitutions anywhere in a URI, without having to encode your values first.
 The classical recipe, often seen with Java, is to use the [`URLEncoder`](http://docs.oracle.com/javase/7/docs/api/java/net/URLEncoder.html) class -- but this is the wrong thing to do, see below.

 ## Versions

-The current version is **0.5**.
+The current version is **0.6**.
+Javadoc [here](http://fge.github.io/uri-template).

 ## Gradle/Maven artifact